Automatic Repair and Deadlock Detection for Parameterized Systems: Extensions

-\smartpar{Beyond Disjunctive Systems.} Furthermore, we have extended Algorithm~\ref{alg:ParamRepair} to other systems that can be framed as WSTS, in particular rendezvous systems~\cite{German92} and systems based on broadcasts or other global synchronizations~\cite{EsparzaFM99,JaberJW0S20}.
-All of these are known to be WSTS, and there are two remaining challenges: \begin{enumerate}[topsep=3pt,noitemsep]
+Furthermore, we have extended Algorithm~\ref{alg:ParamRepair} to other systems that can be framed as WSTS, in particular pairwise systems~\cite{German92} and systems based on broadcasts or other global synchronizations~\cite{EsparzaFM99,JaberJW0S20}.
+We summarize our results here, more details can be found in Appendix~\ref{sec:beyond-disj}.

+Both types of systems are known to be WSTS, and there are two remaining challenges: \begin{enumerate}[topsep=3pt,noitemsep]

 \item how to find suitable constraints to determine a restriction $\trans'$, and \item how to exclude deadlocks. \end{enumerate} The first is relatively easy, but the constraints become more complicated because we now have synchronous transitions of multiple processes.
-Deadlock detection is decidable for rendezvous systems, but the best known method is by reduction to reachability in VASS\cite{German92}, which has recently been shown to be TOWER-hard~\cite{CzerwinskiLLLM21}.
+Deadlock detection is decidable for pairwise systems, but the best known method is by reduction to reachability in VASS\cite{German92}, which has recently been shown to be TOWER-hard~\cite{CzerwinskiLLLM21}.
 For broadcast protocols we can show that the situation is even worse:

 \begin{restatable}{theorem}{theoremFour} Deadlock detection in broadcast protocols is undecidable. \end{restatable}